Proxying in 2026: The Geeky Domain Guide to Playing Smart

 Smarter Strategy.
 Superior Cardboard.

-Geeky Domain is a business that sells trading cards.
-We want you to buy our cards.
-But more importantly, we want you to stay in the hobby long-term without burning out your bank account.
+Geeky Domain is a business built on this hobby, and we want you to stay in it long-term without burning out your bank account.
 The modern casual meta requires flexibility.
 Proxying is not a crime; it is a financial strategy.

-Use proxies to protect your high-end investments in the vault, use them to test-drive expensive commanders before you buy the singles, and use them to ensure your mana base actually functions.
+Use proxies to protect your high-end investments in the vault, to test-drive expensive commanders before you buy the singles, and to ensure your mana base actually functions.
 As long as you respect the social contract of your pod, communicate clearly during Rule 0, and support the LGS where you play, the stigma is dead.
 Play the player, not the wallet.